Red Devon Cattle

 ALPHA 2 OMEGA RANCH

-The Alpha 2 Omega Ranch raises registered Red Devon Cattle and registered Red Wattle Pigs.
-Both of the breeds are either on the listed as endangered of extension.
+The Alpha 2 Omega Ranch raises registered Red Devon Cattle.
 Our major goal is to assist in the propagation of each of the breeds in order to reduce the potential of extinction.
 Our secondary goal is to sell a top quality meat product that is free of any residual pesticides or herbicides.
 Those animals that are not reserved for breeding stock are sold for meat.
 We breed the best and sell the rest for meat in order to maintain a self-sustaining farm..

 All of our animals are raised on pastures that are free of pesticides and herbicides.
 In addition, we do not provide any of our animals with any Genetically Modified or Engineered feed.
-Our pigs are fed a certified non-GMO peanut/milo based feed.
-Although Alpha 2 Omega Ranch is not a certified organic facility, our pastures are free of synthetic fertilizers, herbicides, and pesticides and our cattle and pigs are free of extensive use of vaccines, hormones and antibiotics.
+Although Alpha 2 Omega Ranch is not a certified organic facility, our pastures are free of synthetic fertilizers, herbicides, and pesticides and our cattle are free of extensive use of vaccines, hormones and antibiotics.
 If and when it become necessary to use an antibiotic or other standard medicine, our first choice is always natural herbs and homeopathic products.
 If they are not sufficient then and only then do we resort to the standard medicinal treatments.

 Map to Farm